redwoodjs/redwood/docs/docs/services.md

 })
 ```

-is passing it to Redwood's own service cache code, so that it can log cache hit, misses, or errors.
+is passing it to Redwood's own service cache code, so that it can log cache hits, misses, or errors.

 #### Options

 There are several options you can pass to the `createCache()` call:

 * `logger`: an instance of the Redwood logger.
 Defaults to `null`, but if you want any feedback about what the cache is doing, make sure to set this!
-* `timeout`: how long to wait for the cache server to respond during a get/set before giving up and just executing the function and returning the result directly.
+* `timeout`: how long to wait for the cache server to respond during a get/set before giving up and just executing the function containing what you want to cache and returning the result directly.
 Defaults to `500` milliseconds.
 * `prefix`: a global cache key prefix.
 Defaults to `null`.
 * `fields`: an object that maps the model field names for the `id` and `updatedAt` fields if your database has another name for them.
 For example: `fields: { id: 'post_id', updatedAt: 'updated_at' }`.
 Even if only one of your names is different, you need to provide both properties to this option.
 Defaults to `{ id: 'id', updatedAt: 'updatedAt' }`